Shedding light on the invisibility of hearing loss through information sharing.

 - Students and young adults

-Due to COVID restrictions, this program is now delivered digitally through accessible platforms such as Google Meet which offers real-time captioning at no charge.
+Due to the constant updates and changes in COVID-19 restrictions, this program may be done digitally through accessible platforms such as Google Meet which offers real-time captioning at no charge.

 Audiometric results from the 2012/2013 Canadian Health Measures Survey reported that high-frequency hearing loss was prevalent in 35.4% of Canadians aged 20 to 70. — Canadian Hearing Services (CHS)